-In 1970, John Conway developed the code for the "Game of Life", the first "cellular automata".
+In 1970, John Conway developed the code for the "Game of Life", considered the first example of "cellular automata", a digital simulation of evolution.

 In 1972, the world's first computeranimated three-dimensional human face and human hand were rendered by Ed Catmull and Fred Parke, in a short film titled "A Computer Animated Hand".